In the Beginning

-From 2012 onwards replacing the lost ranges has proved increasingly problematical as margins tightened and many suppliers were content to sell direct in a mature global online marketplace.
+From 2012 onwards replacing the lost ranges proved increasingly problematical as margins tightened and many suppliers were content to sell direct in a mature, and global, online marketplace.

 In 2017 Vexillia reverted to its roots as a standard small business and the limited company became dormant.
 In the end the costs and paperwork associated with running a limited company far outweighed any benefit.

-Reorganised as a small business Vexillia remains viable.
+Reorganised as a small business Vexillia remained viable.
 In fifteen years change has been almost a monthly occurrence.
-As to what the future may bring: who knows?
+As to what the future may bring: who knew?